tejapenumajji/movieRatingRepo/README.md

 This application is packaged as a war which has Tomcat 8 embedded.

-Used H2 in-memory data base to store the data.
+Used H2 in-memory my data base to store the data.

 ### Rest services end points for movie rating.